 Like all crypto savings accounts, Donut account balances aren’t insured by the FDIC, SIPC or any other regulatory body.
 Donut partners with the FDIC-insured Evolve Bank to hold your virtual currency in a digital wallet until you want to access it, but federal guidelines do not cover virtual currency.

 There’s still risk, but because of the high collateral, your original balance is protected theoretically.
-In the event of a price crash, Donut can liquitize or sell the collateral provided by the borrower, converting the stablecoin DAI back to USD to cover your balance.Donut accounts are encrypted according to AES-256 standards and the app requires two-factor authentication to access your account.
+In the event of a price crash, Donut can liquitize or sell the collateral provided by the borrower, converting the stablecoin DAI back to USD to cover your balance.Donut accounts are encrypted according to AES-256 standards, and the app requires two-factor authentication to access your account.

 How do I deposit or withdraw my money?

 The only way to move funds into or out of your Donut account is to initiate an ACH transfer from a linked checking or savings account.
-This kind of transfer can take three to five days to complete.
+This kind of transfer can take one to five days to complete.

 You also have the option to automate recurring deposits.